 We registered the initial public offering of our common stock, par value \$.001 per share, on a Registration Statement on Form S-1, as amended (Registration No. 333-124197), which was declared effective on August 4, 2005.
 On August 10, 2005, we consummated an initial public offering of 4.6 million shares of our common stock at \$12.00 per share, which includes the underwriters' exercise of their over-allotment option, on August 9, 2005, to purchase 600,000 shares of our common stock, of which 450,000 shares were sold by selling shareholders and 150,000 shares were sold by us.
 Gross proceeds to us from the offering were \$49.8 million.
 We did not receive any proceeds from the sale of the 450,000 shares of common stock that were sold by selling shareholders.
-Total expenses from the offering were \$6.6 million, which included underwriting discounts and commissions of \$3.5 million and \$3.1 million in other offering-related expenses.
-Proceeds to us from the offering after deducting underwriting discounts, commissions and offering expenses, were \$43.2 million.
+Total expenses related to the offering were \$6.6 million, including underwriting discounts and commissions of \$3.5 million and \$3.1 million in other offering-related expenses.
+Net proceeds to us from the offering were \$43.2 million.

-Of the \$43.2 million in net proceeds from the initial public offering of our common, through June 30, 2007, we have spent \$6.4 million of these proceeds toward the acquisition of Enable Medical Corporation, \$5.0 million to acquire property and equipment and \$19.6 million was primarily spent to fund our business operations.
+Of the \$43.2 million in net proceeds from the initial public offering of our common stock, through September 30, 2007, we have spent \$6.4 million of these proceeds toward the acquisition of Enable Medical Corporation, \$3.3 million of these proceeds toward the acquisition of the Cooper Frigitronics® CCS-200 product line, \$5.8 million to acquire property and equipment and \$21.8 million was primarily spent to fund our business operations.